olgapidruchna/tabu-course-scheduling/README.md

 - Any given time slot cannot have more than 3 classes

 The way we evaluate a solution is by finding how many preferred courses are _non-conflicting_ across all students, and dividing it by the number of total preferred courses across all students.

+assumptions:

+in our application of this algorithm, we are abstracting a lot of details of the problem.

+algorithm assumes that there are local optima and jumps around

+#### Other use cases:

+This algorithm can be modified to be used in many different scheduling problems.
+For example, it can be used for job scheduling.

+It could also be used for spatial allocation, such as organizing stock in a warehouse.

 ### Ethical Analysis